 |Date Policy Took Effect||11 September 2017|

-|Last Approved Revision||4 October 2017|
+|Last approved revision||4 October 2017|

 |Sponsor||Equity Advisory Committee|

-|Responsible Officer||Chair, Equity Advisory Committee|
+|Responsible officer||Chair, Equity Advisory Committee|

-The purpose of this policy is to ensure that the University of Otago’s processes and practices uphold and promote equity outcomes, reflecting an environment in which all individuals are valued and different ways of thinking are embraced, and in which diversity, inclusivity and respect are key components of the University’s overall commitment to excellence.
+To ensure that the University of Otago’s processes and practices uphold and promote equity outcomes, reflecting an environment in which all individuals are valued and different ways of thinking are embraced, and in which diversity, inclusivity and respect are key components of the University’s overall commitment to excellence.

 The policy applies University wide and includes all staff, students, visitors and contractors at the University.